FIRE Guide

 How much money do you need for FIRE?

-A common rule of thumb is to save 25 times your annual expenses.
+A common starting rule is about 25 times annual expenses.
 Example: annual expenses of $50,000 would imply a target portfolio of $1,250,000.
+It is a baseline, not a full retirement verdict.

 Is the 4% rule safe?